 Who is Jazoo Yang?

-Jazoo Yang is a South Korean artist who lives and works in Beijing and Seoul.
+Jazoo Yang1 is a South Korean2 artist who lives and works in Beijing and Seoul3.
 She uses her paintings and installations to document others’ solitude, often in interesting ways.
 Her paintings, which she creates by using brushes or knives, are usually not finished so that the surface becomes the infinite space for her.

 Yang has exhibited in numerous galleries in Seoul, at the Sang-sang International Art Museum, Beijing and had a solo exhibition at the Kunstraum Bethanien, Berlin, in 2021.